-It is estimated that in Spain 26.000 cases of breast cancer per year (according to the Spanish Association against Cancer), fortunately, thanks to early diagnosis, the vast majority manage to overcome.
+It is estimated that in Spain 26.000 cases of breast cancer a year (according to the Spanish Association against Cancer), fortunately, thanks to early diagnosis, the vast majority manage to overcome.
+This pathology is also known by the name of breast cancer.

 The Breast Pathology Unit of Women's CD Barcelona has a multidisciplinary team specialists endowed with the most advanced technology; highly qualified professionals with a clear objective: To carry out an accurate and personalized diagnosis for each case.